C

 CHARTREUSE IN THE KITCHEN

 FRUIT & VEGGIES in chartreuse hues on display in the kitchen – I call this “Styling from the Produce Aisle”.
 Below are images showing various shades of chartreuse fruit, veggies and flowers.
-The image on the left is in my current kitchen, which features a simple display of just-picked green tomatoes from our garden with a pitcher of chartreuse-green hydrangeas.
+The image on the left is in my fkitchen, which features a simple display of just-picked green tomatoes from our garden with a pitcher of chartreuse-green hydrangeas.
 The photo right is a kitchen story I produced for Better Homes & Gardens® “Kitchen & Bath Makeovers” magazine featuring a vignette of pears and pale-green hellebores, which pop against the gray marble subway tile.

 Another favorite veggie I like to style with is “Romanesco” cauliflower – which is cross between cauliflower and broccoli.
 It has a beautiful chartreuse hue, and I used it to style the kitchen in the photo below left for Traditional Home magazine.
 The potted fresh herbs also add a touch of chartreuse-green near the window.
 Below right are a few of my favorite foods to style with in different chartreuse hues.